Essential Steps to Secure Your Small Business Network

 Step 6: Set Up Data Backups

 Losing data can seriously disrupt a small business.
-Having reliable backups in place ensures your operations can continue smoothly [21].
+Having reliable backups in place ensures your operations can continue smoothly, and professional data recovery support can further reduce downtime.

 The 3-2-1 Backup Method